leebrien/ovr-hear-forms/README.md

 # Setup

-For compatibility, your Unity project requires the installation and configuration of the official **Meta SDK**.
+For compatibility, your Unity project requires the installation of the official **Meta SDK**.

 ## 1. Install Meta XR All-In-One SDK (Required)